xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/FrequentlyAskedQuestions.md

 ## How am I supposed to make sense of these horrible template errors? ##

-If you are confused by the compiler errors gcc threw at you, try consulting the _Google Mock Doctor_ tool first.
+If you are confused by the compiler errors gcc threw at you, try consulting the _Google Mock Doctor_ tool receiver.
 What it does is to scan stdin for gcc error messages, and spit out diagnoses on the problems (we call them diseases) your code has.